oliviodare/MakingKnowledge/🧶 project management/👾 Projects August 2021.md

 ## AESTHETICS
-*Status*: pretty much almost finished, need to prepare so that the meeting on August 19th (with Mor, 10h) and 20th (with all, 10h) is productive.
+*Status*: Thomas didn't attend the meeting of the 20th, so some points were moved the following week (see [doodle](https://doodle.com/poll/egxtez2sycxmq8y7) for agreed date and time)

 *Action Points*:
-1. ~~Prepare meeting with Mor: what does JOTE need from the branding book?~~ Seee [[JOTE-AESTHETIC rebranding needs]] for a few suggestions.
+1. ~~Prepare meeting with Mor: what does JOTE need from the branding book?~~
-2. Prepare 20th meeting: structure of the meeting, duration.
+2. ~~Remind people that there'll be a meeting at 16h30 with the Team, with the intention of presenting results.~~
-3. ~~Remind people that there'll be a meeting at 16h30 with the Team, with the intention of presenting results.~~
+3. ~~Prepare 20th meeting: structure of the meeting, duration.~~ See [JOTE--AESTHETIC finale](JOTE--AESTHETIC%20finale.md) for the agenda.

-*ETA*: 20 August.
+*ETA*: 27 August.

 ## Publication (BSHS Singer Prize)
 *Status*: on hold until some mental space has been liberated (until [[#Tilburg book]], [[#GSLS Intro]], and [[#AESTHETICS]] are done).